Monday, December 23, 2024

 Armor factories also send their specialists for inspection and repair.
 The second category of trophies requires more serious repairs and if they are registered, the Central Armored Directorate within the Armed Forces of Ukraine sends them to factories or repair regiments.

-“The third category is unsuitable for repair, and is used as spare parts donors.
+“The third category is unsuitable for repair, and is used as a donor of spare parts.
 They remove surviving components and assemblies to repair other captured vehicles of the same class.
 In a month it is realistic to repair about 1/4 of the amount of enemy equipment that appears, and half in about 3 months.
 Up to a third of military trophies end up in workshops in a condition unsuitable for repair,” the specialist explained.

 Is it possible to make a new weapon out of a burnt out tank?